brittanystoroz/recroom/docs-guide/07 - Manifest and Permissions.md

 The `icons` field is where you will specify paths to `.png` images for your icons.
 If your icons are hosted internally within your application, you should use absolute paths from the app's origin.
 Any external paths should instead be fully qualified.
 Currently, in order to submit your app to the Firefox Marketplace, you must have one icon at 128x128, though another at 512x512 is recommended.

-The `launch_path` field is only required for Packaged apps - it will be the path that is loaded when the app starts.
+The `launch_path` field is only required for Packaged Apps - it will be the path that is loaded when the app starts.
 In our case, it is simply our application's `/index.html` file.

 Though not required, the `installs_allowed_from` field will let us specify where users can initiate an installation of our application from.
 If this field is left blank, or an array containing `["*"]` is specified, installations are allowed from any site.
 Specifying an empty array `[]` will prevent all installations from any site.

 ## Application Types
 The `type` and `permissions` fields are both important to ensure your application has access to the APIs it needs.
 Different types of apps grant access to varying levels of permissions.
 If you are specifying permissions for your application, the type of application must coincide accordingly.
 The following type values affect permissions accordingly:

-`web`: grants least access to WebAPIs, used for apps that do not require any special permissions `privileged`: greater access to WebAPIs that are available for developers to use when set in the `permissions` field of the app manifest
+`web`: grants least access to WebAPIs, used for apps that do not require any special permissions
+`privileged`: greater access to WebAPIs that are available for developers to use when set in the `permissions` field of the app manifest
 `certified`: access to APIs that control critical device functions, not generally available for use by third party developers

 Your apps will generally have a type of `web` or `privileged`.
 When you are specifying permissions for your application, you must specify the type as `privileged`.
-If the `type` field is missing, it will default to `web`, which will cause unexpected behaviors when trying to access APIs.
+If the `type` field is missing, it will default to `web`, which will cause unexpected behaviors when trying to access WebAPIs.

 ## Permissions
 When setting permissions for your application, each permission should have a name and description.
 Some also require an access level to be set.